gccloudone/aurora/content/en/technical-advisory-group/architectural-enhancement-proposal/_index.en.md

 type: "aep"
 draft: false
 lang: "en"
+date: 2025-01-01
 ---

-The following are a list of architectural enhancement proposals that have been submitted.
+The following are a list of architectural enhancement proposals that have been submitted by the community.